top of page

 The brand history

-Black Sheep Brewery is a family-owned brewery business, located in the delightful small town of Masham, North Yorkshire, England.
-They operate not just a brewery and tour experience, but four dedicated pubs in York and Leeds.
-The area has been home to breweries for centuries, since the days that the monks inhabited the abbeys dotted around the Yorkshire Dales, who made beer from the waters of Wensleydale and barley from fields in the Vale of York.
+Black Sheep Brewery was, until 2023, a family-owned brewery business, located in the delightful small town of Masham, North Yorkshire, England.
+They operate not just a brewery and tour experience, but four dedicated pubs in Yorkshire.
+The area has been home to breweries for centuries, since the days when monks inhabited the abbeys dotted around the Dales, making beer from the waters of Wensleydale using barley from fields in the Vale of York.

-Truck with "Black Sheep Ale" logo parked outside a brewery with green buildings.
+Truck with "Black Sheep Ale" logo parked outside the Black Sheep brewery with green industrial buildings and a concrete yard to the front.
 Bright blue sky, stacks of kegs visible.

-Tall stone chimney overgrown with ivy under a clear blue sky.
+Tall stone chimney overgrown with ivy under a clear blue sky at the Black Sheep Brewery in Yorkshire.
 Green utility box with warning signs in the foreground.
+Grass lawn to front.
 Peaceful scene.

-Stone building with "Black" partially visible, picnic tables on grassy area, countryside view with trees and blue sky in the background.
+Stone building with "Black Sheep Brewery" painted on the front in black and white lettering.
+Partially visible, picnic tables on grassy area, countryside view with trees and blue sky in the background.

 The brewery is best known for its flagship beer, Black Sheep Ale, a traditional English bitter made with a blend of pale and crystal malts and English hops, known for its distinctive taste, which balances the sweetness of the malts with the bitterness of the hops.
-In addition to Black Sheep Ale, the brewery produces a large range of other beers, including Riggwelter, Holy Grail, and Pathfinder, a variety of seasonal and limited edition beers throughout the year and supplies beer to grocery giants such as Aldi.
-The brand has picked up international recognition over the years, collecting five medals, including one gold, at the 2022 World Beer Awards.
+In addition to Black Sheep Ale, the brewery produces a large range of other beers, plus a variety of seasonal and limited edition beers, and supplies beer to grocery giants such as Aldi.
+The brand has picked up international recognition over the years, collecting four golds, including the coveted “World’s Best” Milk Stout at the World Beer Awards 2024.

 The brewery offers tours and tastings for visitors, where they can learn about the brewing process and sample some of the brewery's beers.
 The onsite Black Sheep Brewery Tap & Kitchen serves a variety of food and drink, including Black Sheep Ale and other locally-sourced products.

-Loft with a pool table, wooden floor, leather sofa, shelves with decor, and a dining table.
+Loft with a pool table, wooden floor, leather sofa, shelves with decor, and a dining table in the games room of the Black Sheep Brewery.
 Soft lighting creates a cozy atmosphere.

 The brand first opened its visitor centre in 1996 and since then rarely had time to shut the doors to update the space.
 In early 2018, Black Sheep used local tradespeople and several of the brewery’s employees, to carry out renovations that included a new kitchen, a craft keg beer wall, a revamped seating and lounge area and an expansion of the retail area, the Sheepy Shop.
 Two large, bottle-filled light boxes containing clear Black Sheep bottles were installed as a unique photo backdrop.
 The mezzanine lounge area was also created and the bistro was refurbished at the same time.
 The overall vibe is warm, comfortable and relaxed.